 Grading the Curve

-School rules have kept them at arm’s length all year long.
-But on the last night of Ellen’s college career, the two of them risk everything to find out if their mutual attraction is more than just a classroom crush.
+School rules have kept them at arm’s length all semester long.
+Now, will the two of them risk everything to find out if their mutual attraction is more than just a classroom crush?

 - Contemporary, Erotic Romance, MF